rbardaji/generic-api/README.md

 docker-compose up -d
 ```

-4. Configure the Kewcloak following the steps of the [KeyCloak configuration steps](docs/keycloak-configuration.md)
+4. Configure Keycloak by following the steps outlined in the [Keycloak Configuration Steps](docs/keycloak-configuration.md)

 Once you have completed these steps, you should be able to run the code in this repository.